 Where skepticism is dead, we cannot question things without thinking that we are deconstructing them, and so thinking cannot help us find the right “balance” between “givens” and freedoms, because “givens” are automatically dismissed.
 And the same applies if we lack “processes”: we simply have no way to effectively organize social values.
 To point toward the overall project of O.G.
 Rose, we can see Belonging Again as exploring “the institutional and structural side” of this dilemma (“process”), while The True Isn’t the Rational explores “the epistemic and ontological side” (“skepticism”) — but more on that at another time.

 As argued in The Conflict of Mind, “truth organizes values,” which is to say that what we believe is true determines what we believe is good, moral, loving, just, and the like.
-Even if we understood that “the true wasn’t the rational,” without process or thinking, determining truth would be improbable, for all we ultimately would have would be unstructured guessing.
+Even if we understood that “the true wasn’t the rational,” without process or thinking, determining truth would be improbable, for all we ultimately would have would be “unstructured guessing.”
 Values are powerful, notably love and justice, as described in “The (Trans)values of Justice and Love,” which is featured in The Map Is Indestructible by O.G.
 Rose.
 In that book, it is argued that we must learn epistemology and “how to think” so that these values aren’t “unbound” and end up causing chaos.
-Well, what applies on the individual level applies just as well on the social level: we need process and skepticism to contain values like justice, freedom, love, and the like from chaotic anarchy, deconstructing “givens,” unleashing radical existential anxiety, and so on.
+Well, what applies on the individual level applies here on the social level: we need process and skepticism to contain values like justice, freedom, love, and the like from chaotic anarchy, deconstructing “givens,” unleashing radical existential anxiety, and so on.
 Unfortunately, it is the nature of values to conflict with process and skepticism.
-Values are part of the problem and what we need to manage our problems.
+Values are part of the problem and what we need to manage our problem.
 We are the sources of the jokes played on us.

 To achieve the intellectual skills and social processes we need to stop values from deconstructing us, we must fight through the values which would compel us against gaining those skills and processes (for none of us start with them), knowing all the while that a society without values would be totalitarian, oppressive, and horrible.
 How can we fight values without opposing them?
-Well, that would require intellectual skills and social processes to determine, which we cannot readily gain unless we fight through the values: we need what we gain by fighting values in order to fight values — a severe circular problem.
-“The Value Circle.”
+Well, that would require intellectual skills and social processes to determine, which we cannot readily gain unless we fight through the values: we need what we gain by fighting values in order to fight values — a severe circular problem, “The Value Circle.”

 ¹Please note this “possibility” is very different from “the possible” of Benjamin Fondane, for this is the power of the State over us, versus a power based on possibility that could empower us from within.